Cinematograph Films Act 1927

 The Cinematograph Films Act 1927 (17 & 18 Geo.
-V) was an act of the UK Parliament designed to stimulate the declining British film industry.
+5. c.
+29) was an act of the UK Parliament designed to stimulate the declining British film industry.
 It received royal assent on 22 December 1927 and came into force on 1 April 1928.

 Description

 The act introduced a requirement for British cinemas to show a quota of British films for a duration of 10 years.
 Its supporters believed that it would promote the emergence of a vertically integrated film industry, with production, distribution and exhibition infrastructure controlled by the same companies.
 As the vertically integrated American film industry had rapid growth in the years immediately following the end of World War I, the intention was to counter Hollywood's perceived economic and cultural dominance by promoting similar business practices among British studios, distributors and cinema chains.

 By creating an obligatory market-section for British films, it was hoped that the increased economic activity in the production sector would lead to the growth of a self-sustaining industry.
 The quota was initially set at 7.5% for exhibitors but was raised to 20% in 1935.
 The films included those shot in British dominions such as Canada and Australia.

 A British film was defined according to the following criteria: